 The Board is appointed for a term of three years, and directors are eligible for reappointment.
-The current Board term commenced on 1 July 2023 and will expire on 30 June 2026.
-There was no change to the composition of the Board.
-All Directors were reappointed for the new term.

-The Board consisted of six directors:
+The current Board was appointed on 3 September 2023 and will expire on 2 September 2026.
+The Board consists of eight directors:

-- the chairperson - the deputy chairperson - two directors representing employers in the contract cleaning industry - two directors representing workers in the contract cleaning industry.
+- the chairperson - the deputy chairperson - three directors representing employers in the community services industry - three directors representing workers in the community services industry.

-The deputy chair must have knowledge of, and experience in, commerce, economics, finance or management.
+The person appointed as deputy chair must be appropriately qualified in at least one of the following areas: commerce, economics, finance and/or management.

-Board directors are selected for their depth of knowledge, expertise and experience in either finance and investment, law, corporate governance and/or the contract cleaning industry.
-The Board is proactive in identifying factors affecting the contract cleaning industry, with a view to achieving a balance between the interests of workers, employers, stakeholders and the long-term sustainability of the scheme.
+Board directors are selected for their depth of knowledge, expertise and experience in either finance and investment, law, corporate governance and/or the community services industry.
+The Board is proactive in identifying factors affecting the community services industry, with a view to achieving a balance between the interests of workers, employers, stakeholders and the long-term sustainability of the scheme.